-AML/CFT SUPERVISORS
+AML/CFT supervisors

-The Act appoints AML/CFT supervisors.
-There are presently three supervisors: the Reserve Bank, the FMA and the Department of Internal Affairs.
+There are three AML/CFT supervisors under the Act, namely: the Reserve Bank, the Financial Markets Authority (FMA) and the Department of Internal Affairs (DIA).

 The Reserve Bank supervises reporting entities that are banks, life insurers and non-bank deposit takers while the FMA supervises issuers of securities, trustee companies, futures dealers, collective investment schemes, brokers and financial advisers.
-The Department of Internal Affairs supervises casinos, non-deposit taking lenders, money changers and all other reporting entities not supervised by the Reserve Bank or the FMA.
+The DIA supervises casinos, non-deposit taking lenders, money changers and all other reporting entities not supervised by the Reserve Bank or the FMA.